Raphile14/Tournament-Bracketing-Algorithm/README.md

 # Tournament-Bracketing-Algorithm
-A Final Project for CS124: Algorithms And Complexity
+A Final Project for CS124: Algorithms And Complexity.

 ## Goals
 ### Primary Goals: